Hindsight: Coming of Age in the Streets of Hollywood: Shining a Light on Vulnerable Populations in America

 If you thought it was weird that Recinos was

-–Hillary Rodham Clinton (D), speech on criminal justice at Columbia University, April 29, 2015
+maybe it was…–Hillary Rodham Clinton (D), speech on criminal justice at Columbia University, April 29, 2015

 Around the globe, governments respond to illegal activity and social unrest in many ways.
 Here in the United States, policymakers in the 1970s made the decision to start incarcerating Americans at globally unprecedented rates.
 The decades that followed have revealed that the growth in the U.S. prison population can be more closely attributed to ideological policy choices than actual crime rates.
 The record also shows that our country’s experiment with mass incarceation has not managed to significantly enhance public safety, but instead has consistently and disproportionately stunted the social and economic wellbeing of poor communities and communities of color for generations.